steeve/xbmctorrent/README.md

 Once you've done all that, simply right click on any magnet link, and select Play-to-XBMC > Play.
 Boom.

 #### Provider X is blocked in my country/ISP, how can I set another domain?
+Enable Auto-Unblock in the settings.
-In the addon settings, go in Advancer > Custom Domains.
+If it still doesn't work, you can go in Advanced > Custom Domains.
 Here to you can set each provider with whatever proxy you choose.

 Changelog
 ---------